-- You’ll need a frame work.
+- You’ll need a framework.
 I recommend the Genesis Framework since it’s the number one selling framework and it’s really easy to use.

 - Once the framework is in place you will need to choose a theme.
 Studio Press has a number of awesome themes.
-For this blog I use Child Theme.
+For this blog, I use Child Theme.

 - I designed the rest of the details of this blog myself with some help from Blog Design Love 2.0, but you can also find inexpensive pre-made designs on Etsy, or have a custom design made.

-My Favorite learning tools
+My Favourite learning tools

 - Pinch of Yum (Tasty Food Photography, Resources, & Income Pages are great)